[Skip to Content]

 Discuss

-There will be little or no opportunity to discuss concordant reviews (rated as “meets criteria” or “does not meet criteria” by both reviewers).
+There will be little or no opportunity to discuss the nominees rated as “meets criteria” or “does not meet criteria” by both reviewers.
 Most candidates should fall into one of these categories!
-If review recommendations are discordant, I will evaluate the application prior to council and either adjudicate prior to council meeting or determine that the application merits discussion by council.
+If there is disagreement between reviewers, I will evaluate the application and either adjudicate prior to council meeting or determine that the application merits discussion by council.
 If both reviewers rate the applicant as “discuss,” I will forward the application for full council review and discussion.

-N.B.
-If you rate a nominee as “discuss,” or “does not meet criteria” please provide your detailed reasoning in the notes.
-Your comments will frame our discussion and/or help me provide specific feedback/recommendations to nominators of unsuccessful candidates.
+Note: If you choose to rate a nominee as “discuss” or “does not meet criteria” please provide your detailed reasoning in the notes.
+These comments will frame our discussion and/or help me to make specific feedback and recommendations to the nominators of unsuccessful candidates.

 New Member Outstanding Science Award

-Please identify the top two nominees that you reviewed to be considered for the award.
-There will be an opportunity for another vote once we have identified the top candidates.
+To help identify new members to be considered for the “New Member Outstanding Science Award” please select the top two nominees that you reviewed.
+There will be an opportunity for another vote once the top candidates have been identified.

 Reviewer Assignments